marcelorocks/spotify-reactnative-player/README.md

 * I added a small api client/request on the js side even though this could be achieved on the ios sdk.
 I did this because it seemed you wanted the playlists list from their web apis.

 * I enjoyed going through the discoveries of this project.
-I also used some of react-native-spotify project, although I performed a very thorough cleanup there to focus on the scope of what was asked.
+I also used some of react-native-spotify library available on npm.
+I did perform a very thorough cleanup there though, to focus on the scope of what was asked.